nicklockwood/StandardPaths/README.md

 	- (NSString *)offlineDataPath;

 Returns the path for `Library/Application Support/Offline Data` on iOS, or `Library/Application Support/<AppName>/Offline Data` on Mac OS and creates it if it does not exist.
 This is not a standard defined path, but it is a safe place to put cache files that you do not wish to be automatically deleted when the device runs low on disk space.
 On iOS 5.0.1 the `com.apple.MobileBackup` attribute is set on this folder to prevent it from being automatically backed up to iCloud.
-On iOS 5.0 this attribute is not available, and Apple take a dim view of using up users` iCloud space with cache files, so on iOS 5.0 and earlier this path is mapped back to `Library/Caches/Offline Data` instead.
+On iOS 5.0 this attribute is not available, and Apple take a dim view of using up users' iCloud space with cache files, so on iOS 5.0 and earlier this path is mapped back to `Library/Caches/Offline Data` instead.

 	- (NSString *)temporaryDataPath;